Yakov5776/msixvcdl-expressjs/README.md

 ### Things it does:

-- OAuth authentication with Microsoft/Xbox Live
+- OAuth authentication with Microsoft/Xbox Live using XASU/XSTS
 - Fetch package information and download URLs for MSIXVC packages
+- Public / Private server mode (toggle `PUBLIC_MODE`); when private require `Authorization: Bearer <AUTH_PASSWORD>` header
 - Automatic token management with refresh token support
 - SQLite-based caching system for improved performance
 - Product metadata extraction from Microsoft Display Catalog
-- Support for both Product IDs and Content IDs
+- Support for both Product IDs and Content IDs (ProductId preferred for caching)

 ### The Usage: